Is there a future for humans to write white papers?

 And when all those formats can be written by algorithms, what will be left?

-What will be among the last bastions of writing still being done by humans for humans?
+What will be among the last bastions of writing content still being done by humans for humans?

 I’m convinced that will likely be white papers.